 Rikardo Druškić is one of Sarajevo’s most promising artists – and a child of the post-war generation who tries to make sense of a past he has no memories of.

-Grbavica, home of FK Željezničar, is a pseudonym for the darkest period in the history of Sarajevo.
+Grbavica, home of FK Željezničar, is like a synonym for the darkest period in the history of Sarajevo.
 For Emir Muhamedagić the neighborhood is also place of hope.